Set up automatic lead generation and scoring

 To create a lead scoring model:

-Go to Marketing > Lead management > Lead scoring models.
+Go to Marketing > Lead management > Scoring models.
 This takes you to a list of existing models.
 On the command bar, select New.

 Drag a Condition tile from the Toolbox tab to the first position on the canvas.